 Even though it is pretty widespread, one must be certain that it is the right procedure for him or her.
 We shall look into the matter and see if you are a good candidate for laser hair removal or not.

 Selective Photothermolysis (SPTL) is the principle behind the treatment.
 Lasers, which are intense beams of light, are used at specific wavelengths to target melanin, the dark pigment in the hair follicle.
 The follicles are heated to the point that their ability to re-grow is damaged permanently.
 Laser hair removal ensures to target the hair follicles without damaging the nearby skin which makes it a safe and effective procedure.

 The general rule of thumb that is used to check the candidacy of a person for laser hair removal is the difference between the color of the skin and the hair.
 A person whose skin color is lighter than the shade of his or her hair is considered an ideal candidate for laser hair removal treatment.

 The Fitzpatrick Scale

-In order to ascertain the candidacy of a person for laser hair removal in Dubai, a scale known as the Fitzpatrick Scale is commonly used.
+In order to ascertain the candidacy of a person for laser hair removal, a scale known as the Fitzpatrick Scale is commonly used.
 It was devised by a Harvard Dermatologist Dr. Thomas B. Patrick in 1975.
 People falling in the scale from I to IV are considered to be ideal candidates as they have light to medium skin tone and medium to dark hair color.
-Those falling under the Class V and VI too can get the treatment but the efficacy may not be as good.
+Those falling under Class V and VI too can get the treatment but the efficacy may not be as good.